Despite disagreements, China and EU must pull together to boost trade, global governance

 Head of Unit for Relations with the Far East in the European Commission Directorate-General for Trade

-Research Fellow in the Regulatory Policy Unit at Centre for European Policy Studies (CEPS)
+Research Fellow at Centre for European Policy Studies (CEPS)

 Miao Lu (Mabel)